green teaching tiny tots header

 • Post It Notes

-• Bucket or basket to place filled treat bags
+• Bucket or baskets to place filled treat bags

 TYPES: lollipops, chocolates, hard candies